bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

 ## Code signing your React Native project

-Your React Native project consists of two projects.
+Your React Native app consists of two projects.
 Both projects must be properly code signed to be able to upload them to their respective marketplaces.
-If you click on the `Code Signing` tab of the Workflow Editor, you can see that iOS-related (`Provisioning Profile` & the `.p12 certificate`)  and
+If you click on the `Code Signing` tab of the Workflow Editor, luckily all iOS and Android code signing fields are displayed in one page for you to conveniently and quickly upload the necessary files.
-Android-related (`ANDROID KEYSTORE FILE`) must be uploaded.

 Let's see the process step by step!